-Consortium on Collaborative Governance (CCG) is a partnership between the University of Arizona School of Government and Public Policy, the University of Southern California Sol Price School of Public Policy, and the University of Washington Evans School of Public Affairs.
-This unique partnership focuses research on public-private-nonprofit collaboration, placing emphasis on collective choice processes and public service delivery.
-Research on collaborative governance also opens up opportunities for public management scholars to collaborate with those from other social science fields and disciplines.
+Consortium on Collaborative Governance (CCG) is a partnership between the University of Arizona School of Government and Public Policy, the University of Southern California Sol Price School of Public Policy, University of Washington Evans School of Public Affairs, Syracuse University, and University of Colorado - Denver.
+The CCG seeks a direct connection with practice through internal programs or external centers at each school.
+The CCG seeks to advance scholarship in collaborative governance and multi-organizational public networks by:

 University Nework for Collaborative Governance (UNCG) consists of centers and programs in colleges and universities that engage in service and scholarship in order to enable citizens and their leaders to engage in dialogue, discussion, problem solving, and conflict resolution around public issues.